gamemanual0/gm0/source/docs/common-mechanisms/transfers/transfer-types.rst

 Direct Transfer
 ---------------

 The simplest form of transfer is a direct transfer.
-This is the term for when the mechanism that an item is being move to is simply placed directly behind whatever is gathering the item.
+This is the term for when the mechanism that an item is being moved to is simply placed directly behind whatever is gathering the item.
 The most common form of this is putting an arm or bucket directly behind the intake to collect the item as soon as it enters the intake.
 Since there is no mechanism between the intake and the outtake system, this is also referred to as a "transferless" system.

 Advantages: